nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 This line is never executed.

 Why?
 Because the line above it resulted in an exception.
 When an exception occurs, the program has moved into an "exceptional state".
 C# knows something has gone wrong, but it doesn't know what to do about it.
-It won't just keep going as if nothing bad happened because that might lead to een worse things.
+It won't just keep going as if nothing bad happened because that might lead to even worse things.

 So what does C# do?
 It stops running the code at the place where the exception occurred and starts looking for a `try/catch` block to handle the exception.
 If it finds a `try/catch` block, it will run the code in the `catch` block.
-If it doesn't, it will end the program and display an eror messagge that describes the exception.
+If it doesn't, it will end the program and display an error message that describes the exception.

 ## Error Messages and Stacktraces